Sleep is one of the most common questions I am asked about. How to get more of it, how to survive on less of it, and what routines can improve it.

 - Figure out your ideal sleep position.

--Gorilla Dream, I tried this months ago after Mike gave me a free bottle, and good god did it work.
+- The following supplements are what I PERSONALLY use.
+There are only two –CBD Oil.
+I use this religiously now, its amazing -Gorilla Dream, I tried this months ago after Mike gave me a free bottle, and good god did it work.
 It put me into a slumber and I didn’t wake up during the night.

 The most powerful strategy I could emphasize is ELIMINATION.
 The bad habits that all keep you awake, cease doing them.